-Any Norfolk civic league or neighborhood association that is a legal entity with non-profit status is eligible to apply.
+Any Norfolk civic league or neighborhood association that has a state legal entity status is eligible to apply.
+It cannot be a business or for-profit company.
 Proposed projects must be implemented in the neighborhood of residency.
 A group qualifying as a civic league must have:

 - Open memberships to all residents of the neighborhood

 - Legal entity - the organization must be a legal entity, non-stock corporation in Virginia.
 [For more information on becoming a non-for-profit legal entity with non-profit status in the state of Virginia, visit the State Corporation Commission website]

 An NBN Academy session on YouTube is available to walk applicants through the process.
 Residents may also request a 30 minute technical assistance session through their Neighborhood Development Specialist.
 For more information, call 757-664-6770 or email Neighborhood Engage.

 - Can document that the civic league or organization is a legal entity listed on the Virginia State Corporation Commission website.

 - Group approval is achieved on the grant project from civic league.
 [The project can not be a lone individual’s idea.]

 - Conducted due-diligence in identifying any necessary permissions or permits needed for the project from government departments or property owners.

 - Conducted due diligence in obtaining specific and accurate cost estimates for the budget.

 - Obtained your Neighborhood Development Specialist signature.